Bengali literature: First and second phase (1800–1900)

-The first Bangla books to be printed were written by Christian missionaries. were those by Christian missionaries. dom antonio's Brahmin-Roman-Catholic-Sambad, for example, was the first Bangla book to be printed towards the end of the 17th century.
+The first Bangla books to be printed were those written by Christian missionaries.
+Dom Antonio's Brahmin-Roman-Catholic Sambad, for example, was the first Bangla book to be printed towards the end of the 17th century.
 Bangla writing was further developed as Bengali scholars wrote textbooks for Fort William College.
 Although these works had little literary values, prose-writing was greatly developed with the practice of these didactic works.
 Raja Rammohan Roy contributed to Bengali collection of religious and educational books.
 As more journals and newspapers were published by missionaries and Brahmo Shamaj, the culture of writing to communicate novel ideals made rapid growth.